How To Claim Compensation For A Herniated Disc / Slipped Disc? – How Much Can I Claim?

 For some, their job role requires them to repeatedly lift heavy objects.
 Often, this could make them more prone to developing a herniated disc or experiencing a slipped disc accident at work.
 This is primarily due to the repetitive motion and overexertion involved within their job role.

 If an employer fails to uphold their duty of care, their negligence could result in a slipped disc accident at work.
-In the case that you find yourself falling victim to this type of accident, please contact a member of our team to discuss whether you could have grounds to make a herniated disc compensation claim.

 Slipped And Herniated Discs Caused By Slips And Falls

 There are some cases where a herniated disc could develop in relation to a slip, trip or fall-related incident.
-The HSE states that slip, trip and fall accidents are the most common causes of a significant injury in UK workplaces.
+The HSE states that slip, trip and fall accidents are the most common causes of significant injury in UK workplaces.

 To prevent a slip, trip and fall-related accident from happening in the workplace, there are procedures an employer could perform.
 From risk assessments, routine investigations to regular housekeeping, there are measures that could be implemented to highlight hazardous causes and ensure a safe working environment for all employees.
 For instance, the HSE states that risks assessments are a great way to evaluate the workplace and control risks.